The ultimate guide to building a pond in Australia

 Select one that will cut off automatically if it runs dry.
 This is referred to as “dry mode protection”.

 There are tons of pond pumps to choose from.
-I prefer to use low volt pumps as they are “safer” and can be easily extended for long distances without the need for an electrician.
+I prefer to use low volt pumps as they are “safer” and can be easily extended.

 A pond pump should never be turned off so it’s important to select something that is energy efficient.